If You Can't Lose Weight, You May Be Insulin Resistant

 Insulin resistance is often confused with pre-diabetes.
 These are different things.

-In the book The Insulin Resistance Diet Book by Hart and Grossman, you can learn easy ways to change your diet, while still eating the foods you love.
+In the book The Insulin Resistance Diet Book by Hart and Grossman, you can learn easy ways to change your diet while still eating the foods you love.

 How to Know if You Are Insullin Reisistant

-It is believed that 75 percent of those who are overweight are considered insulin resistant, and 30 million people in the United States alone.
+Seventy-five percent of those who are overweight are considered insulin resistant, and 30 million people in the United States alone.
 Insulin resistance can last for ten to twelve years before developing into type II diabetes.

 - overweight with an inability to lose weight despite exercise and diet